 A number of churches, including Anglican, Methodist and Baptist, have theological training colleges in Auckland.
 The University of Auckland has a chair of theology.

 Since the Pacific Islanders’ Congregational Church in Newton became the city’s ‘Pacific village’ in the 1960s, churches have been a focal point of Pacific people’s community life.
-In 2013 the largest Christian denomination was Catholic, the numbers boosted by Asian Catholics seeking a Catholic education.
-Followers of other religions make up a significant small percentage of the population.
+In 2013 the largest Christian denomination was Catholic, their numbers boosted by Asian Catholics seeking a Catholic education.
+Adherents of other religions make up a significant but small percentage of the population.